-Asset classes are defined as groups of investments which have similar characteristics and behave in a similar way.
-Equities (stocks and shares) are one of the most famous asset classes, but there are also 8 others which I’ll cover in this overview of asset classes.
+Asset classes are defined as groups of investments that have similar characteristics and behave in a similar way.
+Equities (stocks and shares) are one of the most famous asset classes, but there are also 8 others that I’ll cover in this overview of asset classes.
 If you’re looking for a shortlist of what to invest in now, then this listing of asset classes could act as a useful signpost.

 Asset classes are the raw ingredients for an investment portfolio.
 How you decide to blend together these different types of investments will determine the expected return, the risk and the liquidity profile of your holdings.